tudelft3d/geo2020/tips/index.md

 *Every* paper you read should be added to your reference manager, with all the details (volume, issue, pages, editors, etc).
 It only takes 2min to do it right after you've read the paper.
-Also, it's a good idea to *summarise the paper in your own words*.
+Also, it's a good idea to *summarise the paper in your own words* and add it to the entry in your manager.
 It might sound silly and a waste of time, but we can guarantee you that 6 months later when you are writing your thesis you'll think that this is the best thing you've ever done.

 If you use LaTeX, [JabRef](http://jabref.sourceforge.net/) is a great cross-platform manager.